mlee041317/mlee041317/README.md

-- 👋 Hi, I’m @mlee041317
+- 👋 Hi, I’m Michelle
-- 👀 I’m interested in software
+- 👀 I’m interested in developing apps and designing
-- 🌱 I’m currently learning how to program
+- 🌱 I’m currently learning how to build full stack applications
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me is to call out my name in the middle of ongoing traffic